Comp1exBoyan/comp1exboyan.github.com/index.md

 Who am I?

-I am currently a second year Master student in the School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS).
+I am currently a second grade Master student in the School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS) and I will graduate in Jul, 2023.
 My major is control science and engineering.
 The current research project is robot immitation learning and planning based on machine learning.

 I graduated from the College of automation, Chongqing University, majoring in automation which is also the so-called control science and engineering.
 Since I entered the University, I have been committed to learning and researching robot technology.
 The strong interest and passion drive me to explore and think.
 After a long period of hard work, I learned include mechanical design, circuit design, software design, control system design and machine learning algorithm.
 Among them, I am most familiar with software design and control system design.
 I have my own understanding of optimal control and nonlinear control, and I am trying to combine the traditional control algorithm with machine learning algorithm to develop an efficient robot system.